-What is an ICF/IID?
+What is a Georgia ICF/IID?

 ICF/IIDs range in size from small group homes of four to eight residents to larger facilities.
 In Georgia, most ICF/IID capacity is in private community-based group homes; the state-operated institutional system has been substantially scaled down following the 2010 DOJ Olmstead settlement.